argos-research/genode-CheckpointRestore-SharedMemory/README.md

 4. Deserialize data

-5. Restore state of the component A and restart it
+5. Restore state of component A and restart it

 Approach
 * Checkpoint in userland
- * Checkpoint as a service
+ * Checkpoint as an RPC to checkpointer
  * Parent is checkpointer
  * Child is the target
+ * Pause target during checkpoint
  * Intercept PD session for Region_map
- * Intercept CPU sessoin for thread information
+ * Intercept CPU session for thread information
  * Intercept PD session for created capabilities
  * Intercept session requests for obtained capabilities
  * Store data in RAM of checkpointer by using own RAM quota or in a filesystem (needs driver)
+ * Resume target after checkpoint
 * Restore in userland
- * Restore as a service
+ * Restore as an RPC to checkpointer
  * Recreate the child using stored data from checkpoint
  * Recreate PD, CPU, RAM, ROM session
  * Recreate created/obtained capabilities